lilakat/starbound-mod-template/README.md

 Now, generally you shouldn't do what I just explained, especially if you want to share your mod with others.
 Instead, you should just create your own version of the object to change (it's not much harder, I promise).

-To create your own version of this bed, rename the 'wavebed' folder to something else that doesn't exist already, I'll use 'lilakat_wavebed'.
+To create your own version of this bed, rename your 'wavebed' folder to something else that doesn't exist already, I'll use 'lilakat_wavebed'.
 It's good to use a prefix like 'lilakat_' on your mods so they don't conflict with other people's.
-Copy everything from 'UnpackedAssets/objects/themed/wave/wavebed' into 'lilakat_wavebed', and change every reference to 'wavebed' in all the filenames to 'lilakat_wavebed'.
-Now open lilakat_wavebed.object and change every reference to 'wavebed' into 'lilakat_wavebed' (using find and replace in VScode works great if you don't want to do it manually and worry about forgetting a reference!).
+Copy everything from '/UnpackedAssets/objects/themed/wave/wavebed' into '/mods/objects/themed/wave/lilakat_wavebed', and change every reference to 'wavebed' in all the filenames to 'lilakat_wavebed'.
+Now open lilakat_wavebed.object in your favourite text editor and change every reference to 'wavebed' into 'lilakat_wavebed' (using find and replace in VScode works great if you don't want to do it manually and worry about forgetting a reference!).
 You can also change the descriptions and anything else you want.

 To recap, your mod folder should look like this now: